 Consider the attractive force between two oppositely electrically

-charged particles circling round one another.
+charged particles circling around one another.
 This force is

 ultimately deducible from the assumption that the state of the